hyunkyu-Park/MINI_instagram/README.md

 Solution: I adjusted the client_max_body_size setting. client_max_body_size limits the size of requests that can be sent.
 The default value is 1MB.
 Requests cannot exceed the value set here in the Content-Length header.
 Although it can limit the size of requests such as POST or PUT, it is typically used to prevent malicious attempts to fill up the disk by uploading excessively large files.

-## User experience improvement -- user feedback 9
+## User experience improvement -- user feedback 10

 Situation: Set up HTTPS and configure the cookie secure attribute.

-## User experience improvement -- user feedback 10

-Situation: secure realted issue - Verify input sanitization.

 ## User experience improvement -- user feedback 11

+Situation: Secure realted issue

+Solution:
+Using special character filtering and regular expressions to validate input data, and employing parameterized queries to protect against attacks such as SQL injection.
+Regularly utilize security check services to inspect website security.

+## User experience improvement -- user feedback 12

 Situation:
 1. The font is unclear, making it difficult to read the code.